 Finally, there is no provision at this time for taking a proficiency test which would excuse students from any or all of the sequence.

 In the junior and senior years of study, students may take a variety of courses in specialized theory and composition topics.
 All music students need to take at least 5 credit hours of these upper-level theory classes, which include courses in jazz improvisation, composition, orchestration, counterpoint, twentieth-century techniques, and advanced analysis.

 The following text is currently in use at the University of Maine for the Harmony sequence:

 Turek, Ralph and McCarthy, Daniel, Theory for Today’s Musician, Rutledge, New York and London, c2015.
-Second Edition.
+Third Edition.

 ISBN 13:978-0-8153-7171-7 (hardback)